 One of the first way of preventing the onset of gum disease is to stop the buildup of plaque and tartar on their teeth.

-Plaque harbors bacteria, which can eventually lead to disease and tooth loss by infecting gum tissue and roots of teeth.
-Frighteningly these bacteria can flood the blood stream and cause serious damage to vital organs such as the heart, liver and kidneys.
+Plaque harbours bacteria, which can eventually lead to disease and tooth loss by infecting gum tissue and roots of teeth.
+These bacteria can flood the blood stream and cause serious damage to vital organs such as the heart, liver and kidneys.

-Grange advises pet owners to clean their pet’s teeth on a daily basis to stop this buildup of plaque and tartar and to ensure its diet promotes good dental health.
+Grange Vets advises pet owners to clean their pet’s teeth on a daily basis to stop this buildup of plaque and tartar and to ensure his/her diet promotes good dental health.
 While soft tinned food can allow a buildup, biscuits tend to reduce this slightly.
-Dental chews and special dental regimes such as Pro Plan Veterinary Diet can also help prevent plaque build up.
+Dental chews and some veterinary dental diets can also help prevent plaque build up.

-To help promote healthy teeth Grange offer a scaling and polishing service under general anaesthetic Loose and broken teeth will also be removed during the procedure.
+To help promote healthy teeth Grange Vets offer a scaling and polishing service under general anaesthetic, loose and broken teeth will also be removed during the procedure.